Jithin458/Weather-prank/README.md

 # Weather Prank App 🌤️😂

-A fun prank desktop app made with Python and Tkinter.
+A fun prank desktop app made with Python and Tkinter for a college project.
 It pretends to check the weather for a location but instead gives the timeless advice: **"Go outside and touch some grass!"** 🌱

 ---